Do you want to overcome the fear of missing out? Subscribe to our newsletter at 3$ per month.

 9. Gurenge by Lisa - Demon Slayer

-Demon Slayer is one of the most popular new generation animes.
+Demon Slayer is one of the most popular new generation anime.
 Its animation, characters and storyline have made the show climb to the top of all the popularity charts.
 The same goes for its OP, Gurenege.
 It is an inspiring upbeat song full of beautiful imagery and impressive vocals by Lisa.

 Gurenge became the first single by a female artist to surpass 1 million downloads in the history of Oricon's digital single ranking chart.